karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 	arena_allocator := vmem.arena_allocator(&level_arena)

 	if json.unmarshal(json_data, &level, allocator = arena_allocator) == nil {
-		// all the memory for the name, objects and tiles fields inside `Level` will be allocated on the arena
+		// All the memory for the name, objects
+		// and tiles fields inside `Level` will
+		// be allocated on the arena.

-		// Set some global variables for the current level current_level = level
+		// Set some global variables
+		// for the current level.
+		current_level = level
 		current_level_arena = level_arena
 	}